dmzoneill/jira-creator/README.md

 rh-issue create spike "Evaluate GraphQL support" --dry-run
 ```

-The `--edit` option opens your default `$EDITOR` for you to add additional details to the issue, and `--dry-run` prints the payload without actually creating the issue.
+You can further customize your command with `--edit` to use your `$EDITOR`, and `--dry-run` to print the payload without creating the issue.

 ### 🔁 Change Issue Type

+You can change the type of an existing issue with the following command.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue change AAP-12345 story
 ```
-This command changes the type of issue `AAP-12345` to `story`.

 ### 🔁 Migrate Issue

+You can migrate an existing issue with the following command.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue migrate AAP-54321 story
 ```
-This command migrates issue `AAP-54321` to a `story`.

 ### ✏️ Edit Description

+You can edit the description of an existing issue with the following command.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue edit AAP-98765
 rh-issue edit AAP-98765 --no-ai
 ```
-These commands open the issue `AAP-98765` for editing, with or without AI assistance.

 ### 🧍 Unassign Issue

+You can unassign an existing issue with the following command.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue unassign AAP-12345
 ```
-This command unassigns the issue `AAP-12345`.

 ### 📋 List Issues

+You can list issues with the following command.
+You can customize your command with `--project`, `--component`, and `--user` options.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue list
 rh-issue list --project AAP --component api --user jdoe
 ```
-These commands list all issues, or only those matching given criteria.

 ### 🏷️ Set Priority

+You can set the priority of an existing issue with the following command.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue set-priority AAP-123 High
 ```
-This command sets the priority of issue `AAP-123` to `High`.

 ### 📅 Sprint Management

+You can manage sprints with the following commands.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue set-sprint AAP-456 1234
 rh-issue remove-sprint AAP-456
 rh-issue add-sprint AAP-456 "Sprint 33"
 ```
-These commands manage the sprint assignment of issue `AAP-456`.

 ### 🚦 Set Status

+You can set the status of an existing issue with the following command.
+Replace the placeholders with your actual data.

 ```bash
 rh-issue set-status AAP-123 "In Progress"
 ```

-This command sets the status of issue `AAP-123` to `In Progress`.
+---

 ## 🤖 AI Provider Support

 You can plug in different AI providers by setting `AI_PROVIDER`.